PyChina/weekly/content/Issue/issue-403.md

 - [逻辑回归在 Python](https://pycoders.com/link/3299/web)
     + REAL PYTHON

-In this step-by-step tutorial, you’ll get started with logistic regression in Python.
+In this step-by-step tutorial, you'll get started with logistic regression in Python.
 Classification is one of the most important areas of machine learning, and logistic regression is one of its basic methods.
-You’ll learn how to create, evaluate, and apply a model to make predictions.
+You'll learn how to create, evaluate, and apply a model to make predictions.

 (`是也乎:`